Italian menswear innovator Nino Cerruti dies at 91 - ExBulletin

 News of his death spread through the fashion world during menswear previews at Milan Fashion Week.

-Carlo Capasa, president of the Italian fashion chamber, remembers Cerruti as a great innovator who was also one of the most stylish men in Italy.
+Carlo Capasa, president of the Italian fashion chamber, remembers Cerruti as “a great innovator” who was also “one of the smartest men in Italy”.

 Sources